target/goalert/docs/getting-started.md

 The only hard requirement for GoAlert is a running Postgres instance/database.

+### Running Behind a Proxy

+When running GoAlert behind a reverse proxy:

+- Specify the `--http-prefix` flag or `GOALERT_HTTP_PREFIX` env var for any instances behind the proxy with a path prefix
+- Ensure the proxy passes the complete path, including prefix, if applicable
+- Ensure the proxy passes the original host header (used for validating Twilio requests)
+- Ensure the `General.PublicPath` contains the prefix in the URL, if applicable

 ## Database

 We recommend using Postgres 11 for new installations as newer features will be used in the future.